kdefarge/ToDoList/docs/CONTRIBUTE.md

 Before working on a change, check to see if someone else also raised the topic or maybe even started working on a PR by searching on GitHub.

-If you can't find an answer, start your change by opening a issue.
+If you can't find an answer, start your change by opening an issue.

 ## Setup your Environment